• Skip to primary navigation

 Instructions

-• In a shallow bowl, add the buttermilk, eggs, and vanilla extract.
+• In a shallow bowl, add the half-and-half, eggs, and vanilla extract.
 Stir until combined with a fork or whisk.

 • Mix in the salt, ground cinnamon, ground nutmeg, and sugar.